tomhuang12/awesome-k8s-resources/readme.md

 ### Monitoring, Alerts, and Visualization
 - :green_heart:[BotKube](https://github.com/infracloudio/botkube) :fire::fire::fire::fire: - BotKube integration with Slack or Mattermost helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
 - :green_heart:[Cortex](https://github.com/cortexproject/cortex) :fire::fire::fire::fire::fire: - Cortex provides horizontally scalable, highly available, multi-tenant, long term storage for Prometheus.
-- :green_heart:[Goldilocks](https://github.com/FairwindsOps/goldilocks) :fire::fire::fire: - This tool creates a vertical pod autoscaler for each deployment in a namespace and then queries them for information.
+- :green_heart:[Goldilocks](https://github.com/FairwindsOps/goldilocks) :fire::fire::fire: - Goldilocks is a utility that can help you identify a starting point for resource requests and limits.
 - :green_heart:[Grafana](https://github.com/grafana/grafana) :fire::fire::fire::fire::fire: - Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 - :green_heart:[Helm Dashboard](https://github.com/komodorio/helm-dashboard) :fire::fire::fire::fire: - The missing UI for Helm.
 The Helm Dashboard plugin offers a UI-driven way to view installed Helm charts, see their revision history and corresponding k8s resources.
 - :green_heart:[k8s-image-availability-exporter](https://github.com/flant/k8s-image-availability-exporter) :fire: - Prometheus exporter that warns you proactively about images that are defined in Kubernetes objects but are not available in the container registry.